HonzaTuron/pinecone/README.md

 The following input fields are required for this integration:

 - `fields` - Array of fields you want to push to Pinecone from your Actor.
 For example, if you want to push `name` and `description` fields, you should set this field to `["name", "description"]`.
+- `metadata_values` - Object of metadata values you want to push to Pinecone from your Actor.
+For example, if you want to push `url` and `createdAt` values to Pinecone, you should set this field to `{"url": "https://www.apify.com", "createdAt": "2021-09-01"}`.
+- `metadata_fields` - Object of metadata fields you want to push to Pinecone from your Actor.
+For example, if you want to push `url` and `createdAt` fields, you should set this field to `{"url": "url", "createdAt": "createdAt"}`.
+If it has the same key as `metadata_values`, it's replaced.
 - `pinecone_env` - Pinecone environment name.
 - `pinecone_token` - Pinecone API token.
 - `index_name` - Pinecone index name.